jdtsmith/indent-bars/README.md

 - [I] `indent-bars-ts-color-by-depth`
 - [I] `indent-bars-ts-highlight-current-depth`

-Each of these parallel variables has the same form as their equivalent non-`ts` version (the "parent" variable), with two difference:
+Each of these parallel variables has the same form as their equivalent non-`ts` version (the "parent" variable), with two additions:

 1. Some (marked with [I] above) can optionally use _inheritance_ from their parent.
 Inheritance means any missing `:key` based elements are _inherited_ from the in-scope (parent) style.
-To configure their inheritance, you can optionally set these variable values to a cons cell of the form `([no-]inherit . value)`, where `value` has the normal format for the parent variable.  `inherit` (the default, if the cons cell is omitted and `value` is simply used as-is) means that any unspecified `:key` values are inherited from the parent variable.
-The symbol `no-inherit` means to omit any missing key values for the alternate styling.
+To configure whether this inheritance occurs, you can optionally set these variable values to a cons cell of the form `([no-]inherit . value)`, where `value` has the normal format for the parent variable.  `inherit` (the default, if the cons cell is omitted and `value` is simply used as-is) means that any unspecified `:key` values are inherited from the parent variable.
+The symbol `no-inherit` means to omit (rather than inherit) any missing key values for the alternate styling.
+See below for an example.
-2. For any non-`:key` type values, the specific symbol value `'unspecified` can be set to indicate using the parent's value for that slot.
+2. For any non-`:key` type values, the specific symbol value `'unspecified` can be set to indicate to use the parent's value for that slot.

 For example, a setting of: